 - Don’t overmix batter.
 Overmixing will leave no room for air bubbles which will result in flat, rubbery pancakes.
 Making a well in the dry ingredients helps incorporate the wet ingredients and prevent over-stirring.

 - Let the batter rest for about 15 minutes.
 This allows the wet ingredients to soak into the dry ones for better texture.
 Pancakes batter can even sometimes be prepared on the overnight.

 - Wait for bubbles to form on the pancakes before flipping.
 Flip only once or the pancakes will be more likely to flatten.

 - It’s fine to have some lumps in the batter but make sure to not have any more flour streaks.

 - Be gentle when you flip.

 How to make these pancakes your own

-- Use cookie-cutters to make your red velvet pancakes extra festive.
-Think hearts for Valentine’s Day and bells or candy canes at Christmas.
+- Make different shapes.
+Use cookie-cutters to make your red velvet pancakes extra festive.
+Think hearts for Valentine’s Day (try these mini heart pancakes!) and bells or candy canes at Christmas.

-- You can create a red velvet layer “cake” by adding vanilla or cream cheese frosting between layers of cakes.
+- Create a pancake layer cake.
+You can make a red velvet layer “cake” by adding vanilla or cream cheese frosting between layers of cakes.
 If you make your pancakes small, you can have a cupcake-size stack of pancakes.

-- Try topping these pancakes with healthier topping choices like honey, walnuts, and cherries.
+- More topping ideas: Try topping these pancakes with healthier topping choices like honey, walnuts, and cherries.
 So good!